Tandberg, The Age

 Heatwave chaos: More of the same as trains, trams go into meltdown

 Frustrated commuters have aired their grievances on social media after reporting chaos on Melbourne's public transport system, claiming tears have been shed, punches thrown and fellow passengers begging to board already packed trains.
 Melbourne's public transport system collapsed under the fierce heat this afternoon, with Metro Trains warning commuters to leave the CBD as early as possible after a fire forced the closure of the Frankston line and major delays across the system clogged up others, leaving commuters stranded and fighting for a spot as temperatures soared above 40C.
-The scene became so tense at Melbourne Central station, stunned onlookers claimed it escalated to the point where a punch was thrown between passengers.
+The scene became so tense at Melbourne Central station, stunned onlookers claimed it escalated to the point where a punch was thrown between passengers.- The truth is that public transport commuters must have short memories if they think each extreme circumstance failure will lead to more robust systems in future.
+These failures occur every year like clockwork when extremes arise.
+Occasionally there is a moment of candour from the operators and some root causes of the ongoing unreliability become evident:

 Melbourne commuters 'crying, begging' to board trains as Metro Trains suffer under the heat